ocaml/dune/doc/concepts/promotion.rst

 You can use the ``(diff <file1> <file2>)`` directive in a rule to compare the output of the rule with a copy in your source tree.
-It is useful when your tests produce a file output, and you want to make sure that output has not changed.
+It is useful when your tests produce a file output and you want to make sure that output has not changed.

 ..
 TODO(diataxis)